gjr80/weewx-stackedwindrose/README.md

 	                        time_stamp_location = bottom, right

-1. By default the Stacked Windrose Image Generator for Weewx generator places the generated file in the `$HTML_ROOT` folder.
-If you wish to place the generated files in another directory then insert a `HTML_ROOT` setting giving the applicable folder under the `[[StackedWindRose]]` sub-section in the `[StdReport]` section of `weewx.conf`, eg
+1. By default the Stacked Windrose Image Generator for weewx generator places the generated file in the `$HTML_ROOT` folder.
+If you wish to place the generated files in another directory then insert a `HTML_ROOT` setting giving the applicable folder under the `[[StackedWindRose]]` sub-section in the `[StdReport]` section of `weewx.conf`, eg:

 	    [[StackedWindRose]]
 	        skin = StackedWindRose